IARCbioinfo/needlestack/README.md

 	needlestack --bed TP53_all.bed --bam_folder BAM/ --fasta_ref 17.fasta.gz
 	```

-	See below for a more complete alias we recommend using.

 6. Update the pipeline

 	You can update the nextflow sofware and the pipeline itself simply using: